 Update: It’s 2021 and I still love making Frito Candy!
-It’s so trashy and so fun.
+Plus now there’s a new and improved(?) version made with Bugles.

 Frito Candy is something I came up while playing around in the kitchen.

-It was supposed to be (and is!) kind of a trashy but delicious snack — a mess of Fritos, pretzels, and peanut butter cups held together in a matrix of brown sugar and butter.
+It was supposed to be (and is) a trashy but delicious snack.
+It’s a mess of Fritos, pretzels, and peanut butter cups held together in a matrix of brown sugar and butter.
 I made it with skepticism knowing it would at the least, satisfy a sweet & salty craving.
 In the end, I liked it enough to take it to a party.

 The reaction to this candy/cookie or whatever you call it, was astonishing.
 My friends ate it up in seconds and over the course of the next few months, kept asking for more.
 I developed a new appreciation for Fritos (which do not have MSG, I learned) and have come to appreciate them for the wholesome, trans-fat free snack food they are ;).
 Okay, so that’s a stretch, but Fritos are not all that bad for you and in some cases, they can stand in for dessert.